-Pet food and animal feed quality acceptance has some differences to food products manufactured for human consumption.
+Pet food and animal feed quality acceptance have some differences to food products manufactured for human consumption.

-For pet food the texture must appeal both to the pet and the owner (consumer).
-How palatable the food is in terms of appearance, smell, taste and texture should make sure the pet east the product and, with the possible exception of taste, these attributes should satisfy human sensory processing.
+For pet food the texture must appeal both to the pet and the pet's owner.
+How palatable the food is in terms of appearance, smell, taste and texture should make sure the pet eats the product and, with the exception of taste, these attributes should also satisfy human sensory processing.

 Food intended for animal consumption is required to meet nutritional and safety criteria, restricting some of the variability possible in the formulation.
 Once the acceptability criteria are proven there's a great deal of benefit in using texture analysis to quantify the measurable properties.